auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 What if people were twice as tall?!
 What would be different about the world?
 We're changing something simple about a feature of our world, take everyone's height and double it.
 Would doors still be the same size?
 A child can answer, "no, they would be twice as big for people to get through."
 We understand doors are made by people, and the size is related to average height.
 If average human height changes, the average door size changes.

-~ The below section gets a bit loose.

 ## Sending/Receiving Information and Entropy

 Taking a look at information again, a good definition of information is _the difference that makes a difference_.
 For two pieces of data, how can you tell them apart?
 In binary, we have the clearest difference, one or zero, yes or no. What if we frame a bit with context, what if each bit is asking a yes or no question?